 The MED DMP aims to connect Temerty Faculty of Medicine undergraduate medical students or first year residents from minoritized groups to faculty mentors who are able to support and assist them in their educational and professional growth and development.
 The Office of Learner Affairs is responsible for organizing the mentorship match between learner mentee and […]

-The project seeks to develop intentional pathways to attract future Black and Indigenous educators and provide multi-faceted supports to assure their success in OISE’s Master of Teaching (MT) Program.
-Research and policy indicate that teachers’ identities fail to reflect student diversity in K-12 schools and contribute to inequitable outcomes as students miss the benefits of […]
+The project seeks to develop intentional pathways to attract future Black educators and provide multi-faceted supports to assure their success in OISE’s Master of Teaching (MT) Program.
+Research and policy indicate that teachers’ identities fail to reflect student diversity in K-12 schools and contribute to inequitable outcomes as students miss the benefits of representative role […]